MIR-MU/ntcir-mias-search/README.md

     Reading paragraph position estimates from positions.pkl.gz
-    Reading density, and probability estimates from estimates.pkl.gz Querying WebMIaSIndex(http://localhost:58080/WebMIaS, 1), reranking and merging results Using 304 strategies to aggregate MIaS scores with probability estimates:
+    Reading density, and probability estimates from estimates.pkl.gz Querying WebMIaSIndex(http://localhost:58080/WebMIaS, 1), reranking and merging results Using 305 strategies to aggregate MIaS scores with probability estimates:
-    - Log10 of the weighted arithmetic mean (alpha = 0.00) (look for 'arith0.00' in filenames)
+    - The weighted arithmetic mean (alpha = 0.00) (look for 'arith0.00' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.01) (look for 'arith0.01' in filenames)
+    - The weighted arithmetic mean (alpha = 0.01) (look for 'arith0.01' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.02) (look for 'arith0.02' in filenames)
+    - The weighted arithmetic mean (alpha = 0.02) (look for 'arith0.02' in filenames)
       ...
-    - Log10 of the weighted arithmetic mean (alpha = 0.98) (look for 'arith0.98' in filenames)
+    - The weighted arithmetic mean (alpha = 0.98) (look for 'arith0.98' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 0.99) (look for 'arith0.99' in filenames)
+    - The weighted arithmetic mean (alpha = 0.99) (look for 'arith0.99' in filenames)
-    - Log10 of the weighted arithmetic mean (alpha = 1.00) (look for 'arith1.00' in filenames)
+    - The weighted arithmetic mean (alpha = 1.00) (look for 'arith1.00' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.00) (look for 'geom0.00' in filenames)
+    - The weighted geometric mean (alpha = 0.00) (look for 'geom0.00' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.01) (look for 'geom0.01' in filenames)
+    - The weighted geometric mean (alpha = 0.01) (look for 'geom0.01' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.02) (look for 'geom0.02' in filenames)
+    - The weighted geometric mean (alpha = 0.02) (look for 'geom0.02' in filenames)
       ...
-    - Log10 of the weighted geometric mean (alpha = 0.98) (look for 'geom0.98' in filenames)
+    - The weighted geometric mean (alpha = 0.98) (look for 'geom0.98' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 0.99) (look for 'geom0.99' in filenames)
+    - The weighted geometric mean (alpha = 0.99) (look for 'geom0.99' in filenames)
-    - Log10 of the weighted geometric mean (alpha = 1.00) (look for 'geom1.00' in filenames)
+    - The weighted geometric mean (alpha = 1.00) (look for 'geom1.00' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.00) (look for 'harm0.00' in filenames)
+    - The weighted harmonic mean (alpha = 0.00) (look for 'harm0.00' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.01) (look for 'harm0.01' in filenames)
+    - The weighted harmonic mean (alpha = 0.01) (look for 'harm0.01' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.02) (look for 'harm0.02' in filenames)
+    - The weighted harmonic mean (alpha = 0.02) (look for 'harm0.02' in filenames)
       ...
-    - Log10 of the weighted harmonic mean (alpha = 0.98) (look for 'harm0.98' in filenames)
+    - The weighted harmonic mean (alpha = 0.98) (look for 'harm0.98' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 0.99) (look for 'harm0.99' in filenames)
+    - The weighted harmonic mean (alpha = 0.99) (look for 'harm0.99' in filenames)
-    - Log10 of the weighted harmonic mean (alpha = 1.00) (look for 'harm1.00' in filenames)
+    - The weighted harmonic mean (alpha = 1.00) (look for 'harm1.00' in filenames)
-    - The original MIaS score with the probability estimate discarded (look for 'orig' in filenames) Storing reranked per-query result lists in search_results Using 4 formats to represent mathematical formulae in queries:
+    - The original MIaS score with the probability estimate discarded (look for 'orig' in filenames)
+    - The perfect score that uses relevance judgements (look for 'perfect' in filenames) Storing reranked per-query result lists in search_results Using 4 formats to represent mathematical formulae in queries:
     - Content MathML XML language (look for 'CMath' in filenames)